astheeggeggs/BRaVa_curation/README.md

 ## Step 4: High Quality Common Variant Subset
 `04_0_export_plink.py`

+## 04_prune_genotyped_snps.sh

+*Inputs*

+- UKBB plink files from UK Biobank

+*Outputs*

+- `ukb_snp_chrX_pruned.prune.{in, out}`

+This first step takes the X chromosome, and LD prunes to define a collection of pseudo-independent SNPs for subsequent F-statistic evaluation.
+We filter to the collection of samples with exome sequence data available to speed things.

 ## Step 5: Determine superpopulation ancestry labels

+There are a few options here.
+If genotype data is available, if WGS is available, or if only WES data is available.

+### Genotype data is available

 We provide an R script to assign 1000G ancestry labels using genotype data, using the UK Biobank data as an example.

 Here we make use of the OADP projection to guard against shrinking PCs to 0, though in the case of projection of the first four PCs which will be used downstream for superpopulation assignment, this is likely overkill as the shrinkage is not severe in the first few PCs.